intake/intake/docs/source/glossary.rst

         easily as possible.
 In many organisations, the appropriate job title may be Data Scientist, but research scientists and BI/analysts also fit this description.

+    Data packages
+        Data packages are standard conda packages that install an Intake catalog file into the user’s conda environment ($CONDA_PREFIX/share/intake).
+A data package does not necessarily imply there are data files inside the package.
+A data package could describe remote data sources (such as files in S3) and take up very little space on disk.

     Data Provider
         A person whose main objective is to curate data sources, get them into appropriate formats, describe the contents, and disseminate the data to those that need to use them.
 Such a person